6 min read

 These individuals look to her as a role model.
 And consequently, they carry her legacy forward, spreading the message that from little things, big things grow.

-Going Beyond the Story
+Going beyond the story

 While her commitment is to the 100 families, Maria’s mission transcends the underprivileged in Dhaka.
 It’s a catalyst for a broader awakening—one where her work is not an exception but an inspiration for systemic change and to contribute to the greater good.